Itamichan/CG_photography/README.md

 ### Deployment to GitHub

-In order to connect the local IDE to GitHub I used the command `git remote add origin` and added the link to the remote repository: https://github.com/Itamichan/CG_photography.git
+In order to connect the local IDE to GitHub I used the command `git remote add origin` and added the link to the remote repository: `https://github.com/Itamichan/CG_photography.git`

 My main local branch is `master` which I deployed as `origin/master` to GitHub.
-All different features were first developed on a separate branch and deployed on a remote, same name branch, to GitHub.
-Once the feature was ready to go live it was merged to the master branch.
+All different features were first developed on a separate branch and deployed on a remote, same name branch, on GitHub.
+Once the features were ready to go live they were merged into the master branch.

 **Used commands during deployment:**
 * `git branch feature/specific_feature` - to create a new local branch for a specific feature.